Pseudonium/pseudonium.github.io/Making_Category_Theory_Relatable.md

 So, when we solve a linear system $A \vec x = \vec b$ using row operations, we can view it as multiplying on the left by a series of matrices, $R_1, R_2, \dots$, until we reduce the system to something more tractable.

 That's all well and good, but _why_ does the trick work?
 Why should "following the identity" matrix give us all the information about the row operation?
-And what on earth does this have to do with Category Theory?
+And what on earth does this have to do with category theory?

 As it turns out, the answer lies in focusing not on what the identity matrix "is", but what it "does", how it relates to other matrices.
-And to do this, we will take a detour into studying two of the fundamental concepts of Category Theory - _covariance_ and _contravariance_.
+And to do this, we will take a detour into studying two of the fundamental concepts of category theory - _covariance_ and _contravariance_.
 ## Covariance

 Let's go back to basics - and I mean, the _real_ basics.
 Addition and multiplication!